ianluddy/barespace/README.md

-# Barespace
+# Sparebace

-A modern salon booking application built with Next.js, Prisma, and SQLite.
+A modern salon booking application built with Next.js, Prisma, and PostgreSQL.

 ## Features